codista/socialConnectArweave/README.md

 - cd to SocialConnectAPI
 - Run npm install
 - Change .env.sample to .env
+- the server can run with either the arweave production or with a local testweave instance (this is defined in the .env file as MODE demo or production).
+If you're using demo mode, running testweave is needed (see next item), for production mode a funded arweave address is needed.
+- clone and run testweave-docker according to the instruction here: https://github.com/ArweaveTeam/testweave-docker.git (note that testweave-docker occupies ports 80 and 3000 so these will need to be available on the server that runs the api)
-- Fill in the details of your arweave address (with sufficient AR to submit transaction on behalf of the app users), ALCHEMY user key and 4 eth private keys for testing purposes (make sure to set secure permissions to the file)
+- In the .env file, fill in the details of your arweave address (with sufficient AR to submit transaction on behalf of the app users) if running in production
+- In the .env file, fill in ALCHEMY user key
+- In the .env file, fill 4 eth private keys for testing purposes (make sure to set secure permissions to the .env file)
-- Run npm start to start the server (npm run dev for dev mode)
+- Run npm start to start the api server (npm run dev for dev mode)
 - (For production deployment you need to expose the API on a public URL, for testing purposes the API can live on the same machine where the frontend is run and be accessed through localhost:3000)
-- For testing: npm run test
+- For testing: npm run test (requires a local testweave-docker instance running)

 ### Frontend